stanistan/veun-http-demo/docs/index.md

 _is_ the code to run what you're currently seeing on the this website.

+Unlike a tutorial, this documentation is meant to be traversed more like _code_ and is attempting to demonstrate the live state of a program and why it is the way it is vs the steps it took to construct it.

-This is a work in progress.
+_This is a work in progress._

 [veun]: https://github.com/stanistan/veun
 [lit-prog]: https://en.wikipedia.org/wiki/Literate_programming